CPDev-ControlProgramDeveloper/VirtualMachine/README.md

 * CC65 (6502/65C02)
 * others.

 The ports are implemented in C ++ where possible, or in C in other cases.
 Some platforms require limited functionality due to memory shortage.
+In particular, support for some types of IEC 61131-3 had to be disabled.
 Enabling or disabling these functions is done using the vm_cfg.h file.

-Note that since CPDev VM is not based on any particular communication standard, you will have to implement the one that suits your needs.
-See the M5StackAzure folder for an example of the MQTT protocol usage.
+Note that since CPDev VM does not rely on any particular communication standard, you will have to implement the one that suits your needs.
+For example, see the M5StackAzure folder for an example of the MQTT protocol usage.

 ## Custom target platforms